 Designed as a child-friendly place to discover, experience and love our world through gardening, this garden contains habitat areas and whimsical themed gardens for children and their adult companions to explore together.
 Visitors are encouraged to come often to see the gardens grow and change.

 If you visit in summer, pack a swimsuit!
 Kids will delight in the park’s man-made safe wading creek, waterfall and cave.

 Find one of Five Rivers MetroParks’ big trees at Wegerzyn Gardens MetroPark.
 “Pedestal Oak” can be found along the trail between the parking lot and gate entrance.
 It is named “Pedestal Oak” because it appears to sit on a large base.
 You can access Wegerzyn Gardens MetroPark from 1301 E. Siebenthaler Avenue or from the Stillwater River Bikeway.

 Named after the godmother of the environmental movement in southwestern Ohio and namesake of Aullwood Garden MetroPark, this gentle 1-mile trail affords visitors a chance to enjoy nature in the wild.
 It is adorned by a stunning variety of trees and wildflowers, and provides many opportunities for spotting native birds and wildlife.

 The Swamp Forest

-This fascinating area provides visitors a rare opportunity to view and experience a pristine riparian (riverbank) habitat.
+This fascinating area provides visitors a rare opportunity to view and experience a vernal pool habitat.
+The Swamp Forest is home to Fairy Shrimp, which can only be found in vernal pools.
 With the encroachment of agricultural, industrial and residential expansion, these natural habitats are severely threatened.